Interstate 369 (Texas)

-Interstate 369 (I-369) is a north–south Interstate spur route running through Northeast Texas.
-Once complete, the freeway will begin at an interchange with I-69/U.S. Highway 84 (US 84) east of Tenaha and head northward to Carthage, Marshall, Jefferson, and Atlanta before terminating at an interchange with I-49/US 59/US 71 north of Texarkana.
-For its entire length, I-369 will share its alignment with US 59.
+Interstate 369 (I-369) is an incomplete north–south auxiliary Interstate Highway currently within Texarkana, Texas.
+Once complete, the freeway will run approximately 117 mi through Northeast Texas beginning at an interchange with I-69 east of Tenaha and head northward to Carthage, Marshall, Jefferson, and Atlanta to its current northern terminus at I-30.
+For its entire length, I-369 is concurrent with US 59.

 Route description

-I-369 currently begins at US 59/Loop 151 and goes 3 miles north where it currently ends at I-30.
+I-369 currently begins at US 59 and Loop 151 and runs 3 mi north where it currently ends at I-30.
+It does not currently connect with I-69 in the south and I-49 in the north.

-Plans call for I-369 to begin at US 59/84/Future I-69 in Tenaha then head north serving Carthage, Marshall, Jefferson, and Atlanta before entering Texarkana where it crosses I-30 then extends northward to an interchange with I-49 where I-369 will end.

 History

+The Intermodal Surface Transportation Efficiency Act (ISTEA) of 1991 designated US 59 in Texas from Laredo to Texarkana as High Priority Corridor #20.

 At its meeting on November 15, 2012, the American Association of State Highway and Transportation Officials (AASHTO) approved a 118 mi highway to be numbered I-369, to connect I-69 in Tenaha to I-30 in Texarkana.
 The Federal Highway Administration (FHWA) approved the designation on May 24, 2013, and the Texas Transportation Commission followed suit on May 30, 2013.
 This action also finalized the designations of other Interstates in Texas.
 This action meant that the Texas Department of Transportation (TxDOT) could commence the signing of I-369, as well as the other route segments cited, at their discretion.
 The signage was installed and revealed on September 23, 2013.
 New signage that included exit numbers and mileposts corresponding to the whole proposed length was installed the week of June 22, 2020.